Music

 An uncompromising focus on pupils’ personal development has made St Nicholas Church of England Primary Academy a place where pupils always come first.
 Ofsted 2019

-Singing, playing instruments, performing, and composing are enjoyable, creative and fulfilling learning experiences in their own right, but research shows that this learning extends beyond the musical curriculum.
+Singing, playing instruments, performing and composing are enjoyable, creative and fulfilling learning experiences in their own right.
+Research also shows that musical learning extends well beyond the music curriculum, supporting children’s wider development.

-- Making music in the early and primary years increases listening and concentration skills, and enhances a child’s ability to discriminate between sounds.
-This improves phonetic awareness and helps to develop language and literacy skills.
+• Making music in the Early Years and primary phases develops listening and concentration skills, while enhancing children’s ability to discriminate between sounds.
+This strengthens phonetic awareness and supports the development of language and literacy skills.

-- There is a positive impact on spatial reasoning, which is linked to mathematical thinking and on physical co-ordination, which supports handwriting skills.
+• Music has a positive impact on spatial reasoning, which is closely linked to mathematical thinking, as well as on physical coordination, supporting fine motor control and handwriting.

-- Music-making in small groups promotes teamwork and the development of leadership skills, as well as being hugely enjoyable.
+• Music-making in small groups promotes teamwork, cooperation and the development of leadership skills, while also being highly motivating and enjoyable.

-- Music-making has social and emotional benefits, helping children to improve their mood and relieve stress.
+• Music supports social and emotional wellbeing, helping children to regulate emotions, improve mood and relieve stress.